 It can be very easy for players to get carried away and start floating way too much on boards that appear to favor their range.

-However, you don’t want to float with hands that have little potential to improve on the turn, as bluffing without equity is not the way true poker masters play the game.
+However, you don’t want to float with poker hands that have little potential to improve on the turn, as bluffing without equity is not the way true poker masters play the game.

 Ideally, you want to have a hand that has at least one overcard and at least one draw on the board in order to float.